-Edialagia Agayt Cueles nous emistre emission e e e e e e e e e e e e e e e e e e e Etiologic Agent Cyclospora cayetanensis is a coccidian parasite.
-Clinical Symptoms Watery diarrhea, low-grade fever, abdominal cramps, nausea, loss of appetite, substantial weight loss, bloating, fatigue and vomiting.
+Etiologic Agent Cyclospora cayetanensis is a coccidian parasite.
+Clinical Symptoms Watery diarrhea, low-grade fever, abdominal cramps, nausea, loss of , , appetite, substantial weight loss, bloating, fatigue and vomiting.
 Mode of Transmission Ingestion of contaminated food or water.
 Direct person-to-person transmission is highly unlikely.
 Incubation Period Median is about 1 week.
-Period of Communicability Although Cyclospora is transmitted by the fecal-oral route, direct person-to-person transmission is unlikely because Cyclospora oocysts are not infectious at the time of excretion.
+Period of Although Cyclospora is transmitted by the fecal-oral route, direct Communicability person-to-person transmission is unlikely because Cyclospora oocysts are not infectious at the time of excretion.
 Treatment Trimethoprim/sulfamethoxazole (TMP/SMX) (brand names Bactrim, Septra, or Cotrim) is effective.
-Patients with immunosuppression may require higher doses and long-term maintenance treatment.
+Patients with immunosuppression may require higher does and long-term maintenance treatment.
 No alternative treatment regimen has been identified for patients who do not respond to or are intolerant of TMP/SMX.
-Lab Criteria for Diagnosis Cyclospora oocysts can be identified in stool by examination of wet mounts under phase microscopy, use of modified acid-fast stains, or demonstration of autoflouorescence with ultraviolet epifluorescence microscopy.
+Lab Criteria for Cyclospora oocysts can be identified in stool by examination of wet Diagnosis mounts under phase microscopy, use of modified acid-fast stains, or demonstration of autoflouorescence with ultraviolet epifluorescence microscopy.
 GPHL can confirm the diagnosis using a modified Kinyoun acid-fast stain and epifluorescence.
 Polymerase Chain Reaction (PCR) may also be used if other methods cannot confirm the presence of the parasite.
 For intestinal parasite testing, three consecutive day's samples are needed due to the shedding pattern of the organism.
-Diagnostic Testing Culture (all tests performed by the Specimen needed: Feces Georgia Public Health Outfit: IP & PVA outfit Laboratory in Decatur, GA) • Form: 3414 Lab test performed: Identification for Cyclospora Comment : It MUST be specified on the lab request that testing for Cyclospora is desired.
+Diagnostic Testing D. Culture (all tests performed by Specimen needed: Feces the Georgia Public Outfit: IP & PVA outfit Health Laboratory in • Form: 3414 Decatur, GA) Lab test performed: Identification for Cyclospora Comment : It MUST be specified on the lab request that testing for Cyclospora is desired.
 Identification of this parasite in stool requires special laboratory tests that are not done routinely.
 Three or more stool specimens may be required for testing, as a single negative stool does NOT rule out the diagnosis.
 Case Classification Probable: A clinically compatible case that has been epidemiologically linked to a confirmed case.
 Confirmed : A case that is laboratory confirmed.

 Outbreak Investigation For outbreaks associated with an event (involving a confirmed case), a probable case may be defined as onset of illness from 1 to 14 days after the event and: a.
-A stool specimen with Cyclospora oocysts and at least one a.
-A stool specimen with Cyclospora oocysts and at least one gastrointestinal symptom (i.e. loose or watery stools nausea gastrointestinal symptom (i.e., loose or watery stools, nausea, gastrointestinal symptom (i.e., loose or watery stools, nausea, vomiting, stomach cramps, gas/bloating) or constitutional symptom gastrointestinal symptom (i.e., loose or watery stools, nausea, vomiting, stomach cramps, gas/bloating) or constitutional symptom (i.e., fever, chills, muscle aches, joint aches, headaches, fatigue) OR gastrointestinal symptom (i.e., loose or watery stools, nausea, vomiting, stomach cramps, gas/bloating) or constitutional symptom (i.e., fever, chills, muscle aches, joint aches, headaches, fatigue) OR b.
-Three or more loose stools in a 24-hour period and at least one other gastrointestinal symptom (i.e., loose or watery stools, nausea, vomiting, stomach cramps, gas/bloating) or constitutional symptom (i.e., fever, chills, muscle aches, joint aches, headaches, fatigue) OR

-Investigation and Follow-up Ensure that all ill persons are aware of the Cyclospora diagnosis as soon as it is confirmed, so that their physicians can provide appropriate treatment.
+A stool specimen with Cyclospora oocysts and at least one gastrointestinal symptom (i.e., loose or watery stools, nausea, vomiting, stomach cramps, gas/bloating) or constitutional symptom (i.e., fever, chills, muscle aches, joint aches, headaches, fatigue.)
+OR b.
+Three or more loose stools in a 24-hour period and at least one other GI symptom or constitutional symptom.
+Investigation and c.
+A total of 4 or more GI symptoms.
+Ensure that all ill persons are aware of the Cyclospora diagnosis Follow-up as soon as it is confirmed., so that their physicians can provide appropriate treatment.
 Notify Centers for Disease Control and Prevention when an outbreak is suspected, as it is possible that related outbreaks may be occurring in other states.
 Investigate to determine possible sources of infection.
 Take note of seasonal produce origination from a domestic or international location.
 Initiate trace back on implicated food vehicle(s) through the Food and Drug Administration.
-Reporting Report all cases WITHIN 7 DAYSelectronically through the StateElectronic Notifiable Disease Surveillance System (SENDSS) athttp://sendss.state.ga.usOR complete and mail a GA NotifiableDisease Report From.Report any cluster of cases IMMEDIATELYby phone to the localhealth department, District Health Office or the Epidemiology Branch at404-657-2588.
-If calling after hours, it is important to report cases tothe Epidemiology Branch answering service.
+Reporting Report all cases WITHIN 7 DAYS electronically through the State Electronic Notifiable Disease Surveillance System (SENDSS) at http://sendss.state.ga.us OR complete and mail a GA Notifiable Disease Report From.
+Report any cluster of cases IMMEDIATELY by phone to the local health department, District Health Office or the Epidemiology Branch at 404-657-2588.
+If calling after hours, it is important to report cases to the Epidemiology Branch answering service.
 Restrictions Infected persons should be EXCLUDED from food handling and the care of children until symptoms have resolved.